 Bird Repellent: How to Keep Unwanted Birds Away with a System-Based Approach

-Unwanted birds can cause significant damage to agricultural crops, interrupt industrial operations, and even pose a danger to humans, such as bird strikes on airports.
-And when birds are rewarded with food or safe roosting, they can be difficult to keep away.
-Luckily, by using non-lethal bird repellent tools, you can chase and keep birds away.
+Birds can cause significant damage to agricultural crops, interrupt industrial operations and even pose a danger to humans, such as during airplane bird strikes.
+Unfortunately, when birds are rewarded with a safe place to roost, food or other high value attractants, they can be difficult to keep away.
+Luckily, non-lethal repellent tools used in a strategic system can chase birds away and keep them from returning.

-Bird repellent systems fall into three classes: audio deterrents, visual deterrents, and active deterrents.
-By using a wide variety of deterrents in each class, you create a bird prevention system, thereby efficiently and affordably protecting your control areas; from a backyard blueberry crop to the biggest airports in the world.
-While individual species can be more sensitive to specific stimulus, the general strategy holds true for all species of birds.
+There are three different classes of deterrents: Audio deterrents, Visual deterrents, and Active deterrents.
+You can create an effective bird repellent system by using a variety of options from each class.
+In this way, it is possible to efficiently protect anything from backyard blueberry crops to the biggest airports in the world in an affordable manner.
+While some individual species can be more sensitive to specific stimulus, this general strategy holds true for all species of birds.